nutworker/qM-AI-L/README-EmailSubject.md

-### 5 - Building App with Gradio and publishing in Hugging Face
+### 5 - DEPLOYMENT - Building App with Gradio and publishing in Hugging Face

 ### Build the Gradio App:#
 We designed our Gradio interface, defining how the user will interact with our model and ensuring the input and output specifications are clear.